 3. Yokohama Minatomirai

 Yokohama Minatomirai refers to a popular sightseeing district in Kanagawa prefecture with a range of commercial complexes and entertaining spots.
-It plays a role as the economic and shopping center of Yokohama, the second largest city in Japan by population which is accessible in less than 30 minutes by train from Tokyo.
+It plays a role as the economic and shopping center of Yokohama, the second-largest city in Japan by a population which is accessible in less than 30 minutes by train from Tokyo.
 Visit Yokohama Landmark Tower which offers a spectacular night view of Yokohama city from the observation deck at the elevation of 273 meters.
 Yokohama Red Brick Warehouse is home to numerous shops and restaurants selling a large variety of products and items perfect for a gift.
 Head to Cup Noodles Museum to learn the history of instant noodles which originated in Japan through interactive exhibitions.
-You can also attend noodle making classes as well as pay extra to design your own noodle cups!
+You can also attend noodle-making classes as well as pay extra to design your own noodle cups!

 Nikko is a peaceful city nestled in the northwestern part of Tochigi prefecture.
 From Tokyo, it can be reached in approximately 2 hours by train, making it a perfect weekend trip destination.
 It is home to Nikko Toshogu, a world-famous Shinto shrine dedicated to Tokugawa Ieyasu.
 He was the first Shogun of Tokugawa Shogunate which once ruled the entire country for 260 years from the beginning of the 17th century.
-The original establishment of the shrine dates back to 1617, and it has been visited by numerous tourists as a symbolic structure listed on UNESCO World Heritage Site along with other historical sites in the Nikko area.
+The original establishment of the shrine dates back to 1617, and it has been visited by numerous tourists as a symbolic structure listed as UNESCO World Heritage Site along with other historical sites in the Nikko area.
 You can explore the sacred shrine grounds full of magnificent buildings, including 8 National Treasure and 34 Important Cultural Properties.
-Kegon Falls is another popular spot which offers a refreshing experience in nature with an impressive scenery created by the beautiful waterfall and surroundings!
+Kegon Falls is another popular spot that offers a refreshing experience in nature with impressive scenery created by the beautiful waterfall and surroundings!

 5. Mt.
 Fuji

 There is no doubt that Mt.
 Fuji is a must-visit place since it’s a symbolic mountain in Japan.
 Known as the highest mountain in Japan, it fascinates numerous visitors with its extraordinary beauty and presence.
 You can enjoy the symbolic peak from a distance, or tackle the exciting hiking trails which allow you to explore the surrounding nature.
 It also offers a variety of outdoor adventures such as kayaking or boat cruise at scenic lakes called Fuji Five Lakes (”Fujigoko” in Japanese).
 BBQ and camping can be other options around there.

 Designated as a UNESCO World Heritage Site, Shirakawago attracts people around the globe despite age or nationality.
 The beautiful village is nestled in a peaceful mountainous area in Gifu prefecture.
-What makes it a world-famous place is the stunning scenery created by traditional Japanese houses are called Gassho-zukuri.
+What makes it a world-famous place is the stunning scenery created by traditional Japanese houses called Gassho-zukuri.
 It features a unique architectural style such as a steep thatched roof which protects the house from heavy snowfall in winter.
-Exploring the beautiful village also allows you to take a glimpse of the local community that have preserved the impressive scenery and traditional lifestyle for over centuries!
+Exploring the beautiful village also allows you to take a glimpse of the local community that has preserved the impressive scenery and traditional lifestyle for centuries!
 Winter changes the peaceful village into a white world completely covered with snow!